 - Sudden Name Change: Her name was originally given as "Marilyn MacCabe" in her 1978 mini-series, which had been scrapped and reprinted in an anthology titled "Cancelled Comic Cavalcade".
 After her official debut in Action Comics, her name was revised to "Mari Jiwe McCabe" and has stuck that way ever since.

-- Superpower Lottery: Originally she could only mimic a few animals at a time with the Tantu Totem.
-As of now, not only does she not need the totem for powers, she can mimic the characteristics of absolutely any animal at any time, without losing control.
+- Originally she could only mimic a few animals at a time with the Tantu Totem.
+Eventually, pre-New 52, not only did she not need the totem for powers, she could mimic the characteristics of absolutely any animal at any time, without losing control.
 She was also temporarily able to mimic the abilities of other metahumans and superheroes, such as the Kryptonian abilities of Superman, Red Arrow's archery skills, Black Lightning's fulgurkinesis, and could even generate her own copy of Green Lantern's ring.
 This power was later removed and her original animal mimicry was restored.

 - Super Reflexes: When mimicking a fast animal such as a cheetah.